mediadrop/mediadrop/doc/install/index.rst

 Step 6: Production Deployments
 ==============================

-MediaCore CE is WSGI-based so there are many possible ways to deploy it.
+MediaDrop is WSGI-based so there are many possible ways to deploy it.
-The built in Paste server does a great job for development, but you may want to run MediaCore CE from a more performant webserver.
-Below are three methods you can use to deploy MediaCore CE:
+The built in Paste server does a great job for development, but you may want to run MediaDrop from a more performant webserver.
+Below are three methods you can use to deploy MediaDrop:

 - :doc:`Apache/mod_fcgid <apache-fastcgi>` (FastCGI) is simplest and will work with most shared hosting environments, so long as the server has ``mod_fcgid`` installed.
-- :doc:`Apache/mod_wsgi <apache-wsgi>` is preferred way of deploying Python applications like MediaCore CE and can be tuned for better performance than ``mod_fastcgi``.
+- :doc:`Apache/mod_wsgi <apache-wsgi>` is preferred way of deploying Python applications like MediaDrop and can be tuned for better performance than ``mod_fastcgi``.
 - :doc:`nginx / uwsgi <nginx-uwsgi>` is an expert option which can provide significant performance benefits when serving static files.